-In order to preserve diversity and economic opportunity for everyone in the San Francisco and Monterey Bay Area, the New Way Homes Fund is focused on creating the right type of housing supply.
+In order to preserve diversity and economic opportunity for everyone in the San Francisco Bay and Monterey Bay Areas, the New Way Homes Fund is focused on creating the most needed types of housing supply.

 New Way Homes’ Impact Investment Fund is fueling the new construction of low and moderate-income rental housing from Salinas to Santa Cruz to Oakland, without depending on competitive government subsidies.